simonmichael/hledger/hledger/test/errors/README.md

 - includes the word "Error" and the error position on line 1
 - FILE is the file path
 - LOCATION is `LINE[-ENDLINE][:COLUMN[-ENDCOLUMN]]`
-- we may show 0 for LINE or COLUMN when unknown
 - EXCERPT is a short visual snippet whenever possible, with the error region highlighted, line numbers, and colour when supported.
   This section must be easy for flycheck to ignore.
-- SUMMARY is a one line description/explanation of the problem.
-  These are currently dynamic, they can include helpful contextual info.
-  ShellCheck uses static summaries.
-- DETAILS is optional additional details/advice when needed.
+(All lines begin with a space or a digit.)
+- EXPLANATION briefly explains the problem, and suggests remedies if possible.
+  It can be dynamic, showing context-sensitive info.
+(ShellCheck's summaries are static.)
 - this layout is based on megaparsec's.
 For comparison, rustc puts summary on line 1 and location on line 2:
   ```
   Error[ID]: SUMMARY